qur/withmock/scenarios/README.txt

                   Because there are two definitions of a type with build contraints selecting the one to actually use we would flip between literal depending on the processing order.

+var_slice       - We weren't handling slice expressions in exprString.